REVELATION READING

 Directed by Melissa Crespo

-Translated by the UCLA Working Group on the Comedia in Translation*
+Translated by The Working Group on the Comedia in Translation and Performance*

 From the Hispanic Golden Age comes an extraordinary young woman.
-When Teodor’s father tries to marry her off, she flees with her true love Félix, only to be captured by Barbary pirates.
-Teodor’s wits and cunning keep her from slavery or drowning, until she finds herself up against the scholars of Persia, debating for her freedom and right to marry the one she loves.
-Master dramatist Lope de Vega weaves together Byzantine romances and Middle Eastern folk tales to create a story of the unwavering heart and globetrotting adventure, presented for the first time in English.
+When Teodor’s father tries to marry her off, she is captured by her true love Félix, only to be captured again by Barbary pirates.
+Teodor’s wits and cunning save her from slavery, forced marriage, and shipwreck, until she finds herself up against the scholars of Persia, debating for her freedom and the chance to marry the one she loves.
+Master dramatist Lope de Vega weaves together the genre of Byzantine romance and Middle Eastern folk tales to create a story of unwavering heart and globetrotting adventure, presented for the first time in English.

 This event is supported by the